3DCoded/Happy-Hare/Happy-Hare-Parameters.md

 ** These settings assume you have turned off all the slicer settings like toolchange retraction!<br>
 _(please submit your verified additions to build out this table)_

-Read about the loading and unloading sequences [here](https://github.com/moggieuk/Happy-Hare#---filament-loading-and-unloading-sequences).
+Read about the loading and unloading sequences [here](Basic-Operation#---filament-loading-and-unloading-sequences) and in [Understanding Operation](Understanding-Operation).

 > [!TIP]
 > Once Happy Hare is loaded you can use `MMU_STATUS SHOWCONFIG=1` to describe in english what you have configured for loading and unloading sequences.
 After changing a config value (see how to use `MMU_TEST_CONFIG` for runtime changes) you can run again to see the impact of the change.
 Note that this also works for dynamic changes to sensors: e.g. if you disable your toolhead sensor via Mainsail, you will be able to see the fallback approach that Happy Hare is configured to do